Helping You Navigate the Law in the Wrongful Death of a Loved One

 Wrongful Death is how lawyers describe when someone is killed through the fault of someone else.
-The cause of someone dying can be anything from an intentional act (which would be prosecuted criminally) to a car crash.
+The cause of someone’s dying can be anything from an intentional act (which would be prosecuted criminally) to a car crash.
 When someone else causes someone to die, it is generally called wrongful death.
 West Virginia has a fairly progressive wrongful death law which allows the survivors and dependents–usually the family–to bring a lawsuit against the wrongdoer.

 The most important task for those who have lost a loved one because of someone else’s fault is to talk to a lawyer as quickly as possible.
 The deadline for filing a wrongful death lawsuit in West Virginia is two years after the date of death.
 There are many issues that should be examined prior to filing the lawsuit, so it is important to call a Wrongful Death Attorney as soon as possible.
-If you have lost a loved one, then contact us to request a no cost evaluation.